Galiy Adilbekov: Biography

 Was born on January 1, 1908, in the Semipalatinsk region of Kazakhstan.
-By nationality Kazakh.
+He was by nationality Kazakh.

-As a child, he became an orphan, a homeless child, graduated from the Kazakh regional school for adolescents in 1925 in Orenburg.
+As a child, he became an orphan, a homeless child.
+He graduated from the Kazakh regional school for adolescents in 1925 in Orenburg.

 Pre-war service

 During his service, he commanded a cavalry and training tank platoon, a training and separate tank company, and a tank battalion.

 Having successfully graduated in 1928 among the United Central Asian Military School (OSAVSH) in Tashkent, he was enrolled in the 43rd Cavalry Regiment.

 In 1928-1933 platoon commander of the 43rd cavalry regiment took part in the battles in the Karakum sands in 1930, where he was first wounded.
 He was wounded in the head, received a fracture of his right arm.

 After recovery, he returned to service, in 1931 underwent retraining at Leningrad Higher Officer Armored School.

 Before the start of World War II, GA Adilbekov studied in Moscow at the Military Academy of Armored Forces named after I. V. Stalin, commanded a tank company.
 G. A. Adilbekov was the only Kazakh who graduated from this academy.